alanindra/spotify_extended_data_pipeline/README.md

-# [WIP] alans_spotify
+# Spotify Extended Data Pipeline

-Creating a unified table containing Spotify streamed data.
-Update master data by merging new data to master table every processing.
-Also update the dashboard every processing.
+Create master data for your Spotify extended stream history and update it every time you retrieved your latest Spotify extended stream history.

 - input
     - metadata